 This hike exposes you to the luscious, green rainforest of Springbrook National Park.

 What to pack for a day at Purling Brook Falls

-Hiking Shoes, Camera, Go Pro, Swimmers, Towel, Snacks, Water.
+Hiking Shoes, a Camera, Go Pro, Swimmers, Towel, Snacks and Water.

 Getting to Purling Brook Falls